microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Type Manipulation/Template Literal Types.md

 ## Intrinsic String Manipulation Types

 To help with string manipulation, TypeScript includes a set of types which can be used in string manipulation.
-These types come built-in to the compiler for performance and can't be found in the `.d.ts` files included with TypeScript.
+These types come built-in to the compiler for performance and can be found in the `.d.ts` files included with TypeScript.

 ### `Uppercase<StringType>`